 Discount Code & Referral Code

-These elements, specifically designed for the Application Accepted email, use cross-checking technology to display the correct codes for the particular ambassador that is opening the email.
+These elements, specifically designed for the "Your application was accepted" and "You've been imported" emails, use cross-checking technology to display the correct codes for the particular ambassador that is opening the email.
 So, instead of them opening the email to see a generic "check your account to see your codes!" message, they can actually see their unique referral code and program discount code directly in the email (like the screenshot below).

 Change the size, padding, or alignment of an element